Robert Lippok: Musical solo projects and collaborations

 Since the late 1990s, Lippok has pursued solo projects as a musician and cooperated on a project-by-project basis with other musicians and visual artists.
 For example, there were solo releases on Olaf Bender's and Carsten Nicolai's label Raster-Noton as well as several recordings with Barbara Morgenstern.
 In 2006, the Lippok brothers were invited by pianist and composer Ludovico Einaudi to accompany him on a tour.
 They later recorded an album under the project name Whitetree, released in 2009, combining Einaudi's piano playing with electro, percussion, and krautrock elements.
+In 2014 he created together with Roberto Paci Dalò the project Ghosts&Phantoms.
 In 2017, Lippok accompanied Einaudi on another tour.
 The album was released in 2006.

 In 2013, as part of the project "Dance of the Archives", Lippok collaborated with artist Clara Jo on the film installation "24h Dahlem", a commission from Humboldt Lab Dahlem and Deutsche Kinemathek.
 In the process, he put together a sound installation using acoustic material from the Kinemathek's archive.

 During a working fellowship in Stockholm, Robert Lippok's 2018 electro album "Applied Autonomy" was created with the participation of Swedish composer Klara Lewis.
 Lippok and designer Lucas Gutierrez developed an audio-visual concert accompanying the album.
 In 2019, Lippok and Gutierrez collaborated again, this time as part of the Berliner Festspiele: They created fulldome video and soundscapes for the program series "The New Infinity – Neue Kunst für Planetarien."
 Robert Lippok also appears as a composer for sound installations by other visual artists.
 He created music for exhibitions by Olaf Nicolai, Doug Aitken, for Nina Fischer/Maroan el Sani and for Julian Charrieré, among others.

 The "Glacier Music" is a multimedia project by "Goethe Institute" initiated in 2013.
 It uses sounds and images of the melting glaciers of Central Asia as inspiration.
 The project promotes the exchange of art and science and draws attention to the man-made precarious state of nature.
 The artists Robert Lippok (Berlin), Lillevan (Berlin), Anushka Chkheidze (Tbilisi), Eto Gelashvili (Tbilisi), Hayk Karoyi Karapetyan (Yerevan) and the Anchiskhati Ensemble (Tbilisi) composed together in the studio and in the mountains of the Caucasus.